ros2/design/articles/actions.md

 There are three forms of communication in ROS: topics, services, and actions.
 Topic publishers broadcast to multiple subscribers, but communication is one-way.
 Service clients send a request to a service server and get a response, but there is no information about the progress.
-Similar to services, actions clients ask an action server reach some end state and will get a response.
+Similar to services, actions clients send a request to an action server in order to achieve some goal and will get a result.
-Unlike services, while the action is being peformed the action server sends progress updates to the client.
+Unlike services, while the action is being peformed an action server sends progress feedback to the client.

 Actions are useful when a response may take a significant length of time.
-They allow a client to track the progress of a request, get the final outcome, and optionally cancel the request it before it completes.
+They allow a client to track the progress of a request, get the final outcome, and optionally cancel the request before it completes.

 This document defines requirements for actions, how they are specified in the ROS Message IDL, and how they are communicated by the middleware.

 ## Entities Involved in Actions

-There are two entities involved in actions: an action server and an action client.
+There are two entities involved in actions: an **action server** and an **action client**.

 ### Action Server